 CHP Annual Update Requirement

-Section 3 of your laboratory's Chemical Hygiene Plan consists of a cover page and Standard Operating Procedures (SOP) section.
+Your Laboratory's Chemical Hygiene Plan consists of a cover page and Standard Operating Procedures (SOP) section.
 This section must be reviewed and updated annually.
 All new laboratories are required to complete the cover page and SOP sections, which include a list of current laboratory personnel, chemicals, and specific procedures routinely performed in the course of your research and any new room assignments.
 Annually, the cover page and SOP section need to be reviewed for updates.
 If there are no changes in the Laboratory SOP section, then the cover page is the only form that needs to be updated and sent to the Chemical Hygiene Officer for completion.
 The SOP section needs to be sent in for review only if you have made changes to it.